 Each Learning Community will host individual events for its members.
 Examples of possible experiences include behind-the-scenes tours of relevant businesses or organizations, dinners with faculty or alumni, meetings with visiting scholars or presentations by on-campus speakers, academic success workshops, and hands-on activities that are both social and educational.
-In addition, all Learning Community students will be invited to participate in other program-wide experiences, such as the Fall semester Welcome Event and the LC Study Challenge.
+In addition, all Learning Community students will be invited to participate in other program-wide experiences, such as the Welcome Event, Trivia Night, and the Participation Race.

 Behind the BenchPre-Law LC Visits Nebraska State Supreme Court

-In November 2013, the Pre-Law Opportunities: Preparing for your J.D. and Beyond Learning Community toured the Nebraska State Supreme Court.
-Accompanied by their faculty sponsor, Tracy Warren, Assistant Dean of Admissions at UNL’s College of Law, the students learned about the role the state’s highest court plays in the judiciary system, what it takes to become a state Supreme Court judge, and what they should expect, should they ever appear before the court as a lawyer.
-They even go to enjoy the view customarily reserved for the Justices, sitting behind the bench.
+During a private Q&A with Chief Justice Michael Heavican, the students learned about the role the state’s highest court plays in the judiciary system, what it takes to become a state Supreme Court judge, and what they should expect, should they ever appear before the court as a lawyer.
+They even got to enjoy the view customarily reserved for the Justices, sitting behind the bench!